Ayers Rock Travel Guide: Everything You Need to Know

 • Learn about Aboriginal heritage with a traditional dot painting workshop

 For many years, the local Anangu people have requested that visitors not climb Ayers Rock, although it was still technically allowed.
 As of October 2019, climbing Ayers Rock will be officially prohibited.
-In the local culture, this trek up Ayers Rock holds great spiritual significance.
+This trek up Ayers Rock holds great spiritual significance in the local culture.

 Sunrise camel tour in the Red Centre